paulstatezny/backpack/notes/the_problem_is_not_their_paycheck.md

     - e.g. People are uncertain about their financial security
 - The philosophical problem: What is fundamentally wrong with society?
     - Why is it _just plain wrong_ that people are dealing with these external/internal problems?
+    - How do those problems make our society and our world worse?
     - This creates emotion!
     - This is something people can get behind fixing!
     - Seeing a problem like this get solved creates a sense of belonging.
 And happiness and joy.
 People believe they're doing something worthwhile.